Poqii/Learning-Files/README.md

 # Learning-Files
-The documentation of learning Python via trying to explain them to myself.
+The documentation of learning Python via trying to explain it to myself.